gamemanual0/gm0/source/docs/appendix/glossary.rst

     HD Hex Motor
-        The HD Hex motor, sold by REV Robotics, is a RS-555 series motor with spur gear and planetary gearbox options.
+        The HD Hex motor, sold by REV Robotics, is a :term:`RS-555 series motor <RS-550 Series Motor>` with spur gear and planetary gearbox options.
         The motor has a 5mm hex output shaft compatible with REV’s motion system.